whiteinge/eseth/2020/mergetools.md

 I'm using [a script in the `diffconflicts` repository that generates subtle merge conflicts](https://github.com/whiteinge/diffconflicts/tree/master/_utils#readme).
-Here are some things to watch out for in a good mergetool:
+Here are some results to watch out for in a good mergetool:

 1. The `bri1lig` -> `brillig` conflict was automatically resolved.
 It should not be shown to the user.